ShaunCurtis/CEC.Blazor.Editor/Editor-Framework.md

 ```
 ## Data Services

-I've split the data access into a data and a controller service.
-We may be creating a dummy data set, but I'm mimicing the normal practice.
+I've split up the data access into a data and a controller service: makes it more realistic.
+We may be creating a dummy data set, but I'm mimicing normal practice.
 In a production system this would run on interfaces and boilerplated base code implementations.

 ## WeatherForecastDataService

 The Data Service:
 1. Builds the dummy data set on startup.
-2. Provides a fairly standard set of `CRUD` data operations on that dataset.
+2. Provides *CRUD* data operations on that dataset.
+3. We're using Guids for Ids.

 ```c#
 using System;